susmit31/obsidian/Quotes.md

 - Jealousy is the proof of love -> Dryden
 - Where ignorance is bliss, tis folly to be wise -> Thomas Gray
 - The paths of glory lead but to the grave -> Thomas Gray
 - I am one who loved not wisely but too well -> Othello
+- Life's but a walking shadow; a poor player, that struts and frets his hour upon the stage, and then is heard no more: it is a tale told by an idiot, full of sound and fury, signifying nothing ->Macbeth